ocuroot/ocuroot/README.md

 Releases describe deployment processes end-to-end.
 They can be included in any *.ocu.star file.

-Releases are divided into Phases, which are executed in-order.
-Within each Phase are a set of Work items which may be calls to functions or deployments.
+Releases are divided into Phases, which are executed in order.
+Within each Phase are a set of Work items, which may be calls to functions or deployments.
 These items may be executed concurrently within each Phase.

 ```python